istio/istio.io/content/docs/setup/kubernetes/sidecar-injection/index.md

 Alternatively, inject using local copies of the configuration.

+{{< tip >}}
-> The `istioctl kube-inject` operation may not be repeated on the output
-> from a previous `kube-inject`.
+The `istioctl kube-inject` operation may not be repeated on the output from a previous `kube-inject`.
 The `kube-inject` operation is not idempotent.
-> For upgrade purposes, if using manual injection, it is recommended to keep
-> the original non-injected `yaml` file so that the data plane sidecars may be
+For upgrade purposes, if using manual injection, it is recommended to keep the original non-injected `yaml` file so that the data plane sidecars may be updated.
-> updated.
+{{< /tip >}}

 {{< text bash >}}
 $ kubectl -n istio-system get configmap istio-sidecar-injector -o=jsonpath='{.data.config}' > inject-config.yaml